Overview of Washington Retirement Tax Friendliness

 Since Washington State does not have an income tax, no forms of retirement income are taxable.
 While retirees in many other states have to pay state income taxes on 401(k) income, IRA income and pension income, retirees in Washington do not.
 Federal taxes may still be due on those income sources, however.

 How high are property taxes in Washington State?

 What is the Washington State property tax exemption for seniors?

 Many senior citizens in Washington State are eligible for a program that reduces their property taxes.
-To qualify for the property tax exemption program, you must be at least 61 years old, unable to work because of a disability or a veteran who is receiving disability compensation from the Department of Veterans Affairs.
-You must own and live in your home.
-Lastly, your household income must be lower than your county's income threshold.
+To qualify for the property tax exemption program, you must be either 61 years old or older, be unable to work because of a disability or be a veteran who is receiving disability compensation from the Department of Veterans Affairs (VA).
+You also must own and live in your home, and your household income must be lower than your county's income threshold.
 These thresholds have a median of $77,006 in the state and can be as high as $99,158 in King County.

 If you meet these criteria, you will qualify for the exemption, which has two main benefits.
 First, your assessed value is frozen as of your application year so that any subsequent increases in value will not affect your property tax bill.
 Second, if your income is less than $35,000, some portion of your home value will be exempt up to a maximum of $70,000.
 The exact amount of the exemption depends on your income and your home value.

 How high are sales taxes in Washington State?

 Since Washington State does not have an income tax, it relies more heavily on the sales tax for revenue than many other states.
-The statewide sales tax is 6.5%, ninth highest in the U.S. In addition to that state rate, cities and counties collect their own taxes that can be as high as 3.4%.
-Overall, expect to pay a sales tax of about 9% in Washington.
+The statewide sales tax is 6.5%, ninth highest in the U.S. In addition to that state rate, cities and counties collect their own taxes that can be as high as 3.9%.
+Overall, expect to pay a sales tax of about 9.2% in Washington.